 When we are babies, we have no teeth and eat apple sauce.
 Eventually, we get old enough that we loose our teeth and have to eat apple sauce.

-From apple sauce to apple sauce, the progression of a sin-corrupted life is an ironic and humbling thing.
-We begin in a place of dependency and near uselessness, and end up in that same position.
+From apple sauce to apple sauce, the progression of a sin-corrupted life is an ironic and humbling cycle.
+We begin in a place of utter dependency, and end up in that same position.
 The scary thing is, we kill people who occupy that position in this country, against their will, every day.

 What arguments for the fetus cannot be made for many people in their 80’s?
 Obviously this does not characterize every single grandparent.
 Certainly there are plenty of people older than 70 who act and behave like they are 40.
 But if you think it’s in inappropriate generalization then you explain to me why serving the elderly is such a difficult ministry to start and recruit for, or why it is even needed.
 You explain to me what the purpose of all of these nursing homes around us are.
 You explain to me why so many nurses and CNAs find working that job to be, while very rewarding, very difficult.